davidcbrl/fidelity-app/README.md

 # clone flutter repo in a folder using the command:
 git clone https://github.com/flutter/flutter.git -b stable

-From the Start search bar, enter ‘env’ and select Edit environment variables for your account.
+From the Start search bar, enter ‘env’ and select Edit environment variables for your account.\n Under User variables check if there is an entry called Path:\n If the entry exists, append the full path to flutter\bin using ; as a separator from existing values.\n If the entry doesn’t exist, create a new user variable named Path with the full path to flutter\bin as its value.\n You have to close and reopen any existing console windows for these changes to take effect.\n Then run the command 'flutter doctor' to check

-Under User variables check if there is an entry called Path:
+##2 - Installing IDE
-If the entry exists, append the full path to flutter\bin using ; as a separator from existing values.
+#Android Studio or IntelliJ
-If the entry doesn’t exist, create a new user variable named Path with the full path to flutter\bin as its value.
+Download and install Android Studio.\n
-You have to close and reopen any existing console windows for these changes to take effect.
+Start Android Studio, and go through the ‘Android Studio Setup Wizard’.
+This installs the latest Android SDK, Android SDK Command-line Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.

-##2 -
+Run flutter doctor to confirm that Flutter has located your installation of Android Studio.
+If Flutter cannot locate it, run flutter config --android-studio-dir <directory> to set the directory that Android Studio is installed to.